Book 1: The Lost Redeemer

 Father was behind her a second later.
 "Damnit."
 He turned back to Thane.
 "Tomorrow morning, huh?"

 For the first time since they met, Thane's eyes widened in uncertainty.

 Nahlia turned to see Uncle Locke removing a pair of hatchets out from inside a cabinet.
 "You should get Nahlia out of here," he told his brother.

 "What do you mean 'not yet?'
 They're right outside!"

 "Stay right here," he told her.
-"Keep out of sight until we find out what they want."
+"Keep quiet until we find out what they want."
 He turned to Thane next.
 "As for you, we have a back door over there."

-Before he could answer, the door of the Moonstone Inn swung open with a groan, and several pairs of heavy boots clomped inside.
+Before he could answer, the front door swung open with a groan, and several pairs of boots stepped inside.